NuLattice: Ab initio computations of atomic nuclei on lattices: Results

 \subsection{Results for light nuclei with $A=2, 3,4$}

 We start with computations of the deuteron and show ground-state energies as a function of the lattice size $L$ in Fig.~\ref{fig:H2vsL}.
 The coupled-cluster with singles (CCS) approximation only yields a smaller contribution to the ground-state energy, while coupled-cluster with singles and doubles (CCSD) yields the lion's share (and is indeed the exact solution of the two-body system).
 We were unable to obtain converged Hartree-Fock solutions for the deuteron.
+It is not easy to understand why that is so.
+On the one hand, we could perform the CSS computations and one might expect that CCS is in some sense close to Hartree Fock.
+On the other hand, the concept of a mean field is not adequate for a two-body system, and the CCS computation indicates that the deuteron is not bound when only one-particle--one-hole excitations are included.

 Figure~\ref{fig:H2vsL} also displays the known convergence patterns of bound-state energies on lattices with periodic boundary conditions~\cite{luscher1985,konig2017}.
 The periodic boundary conditions allow for tunneling processes (which lower the kinetic energy) to take place.
 Such energy gains are exponential in the dimensionless product $k_{\rm sep}aL$, where $k_{\rm sep}$ is a separation momentum (and $aL$ the spatial extent of the lattice).
 For the weakly bound deuteron, the separation momentum is relatively small and one needs correspondingly large lattices.
 In what follows we will see that this is different for nuclei that are more strongly bound.